dhecloud/Hand-Pose-for-Rheumatoid-Arthritis/pytorch/README.md

 Pull requests are welcome.

 I did not replicate the error results as that was not the goal of my project.
-Qualitative results are pretty good.
-I scaled down the rotating in the augmentation to [-45,45] instead of [-180,180] in the paper as 180 did not seem to work well.
+Results during the demo are pretty good.

 I also added another option to change the input size.
 The network will splice the features according.
 It will give an assertion error if the input size results in the features dimension being odd number.